Hash Brown-Crusted Mediterranean Quiche

 Vitamin A: 2701.2 IU

 Vitamin D: 60.2 IU

 Calcium: 233.5 mg

 Choline: 158.4 mg

-HEAT butter in large nonstick skillet over medium heat until hot.
+While crust is baking, HEAT butter in large nonstick skillet over medium heat until hot.
 ADD onion and garlic; sauté until tender, 3 to 4 minutes.
-ADD zucchini, bell pepper and artichokes; sauté until crisp-tender.
+ADD zucchini, artichokes and bell pepper; sauté until crisp-tender.

-BAKE in center of 375°F oven until knife inserted near center comes out clean, about 45 minutes.
+POUR vegetable mixture into potato crust.
+BAKE in center of 375°F oven until center is almost set but jiggles slightly when dish is gently shaken and knife inserted near center comes out clean, about 45 minutes.
 LET STAND 5 minutes.
-CUT into wedges; serve with marinara sauce.
+CUT into wedges; SERVE with marinara sauce.

 Try using bacon or sausage for a spicy twist on this Mediterranean-style quiche.
 Hash browns offer an exciting addition as crust.

 How to tell if it’s done.
 Baked custards should be removed from the oven before the center is completely set.
 The center will jiggle slightly when dish is gently shaken.
 Custard will continue to “cook” after it’s removed and center will firm up quickly.
 Overbaked custard may curdle.
 The knife test: Insert knife about 1 inch from the center.
 If knife is clean when pulled out, the custard is done.
 If any custard clings to the blade, bake a few minutes longer and test again.
 Cheese fillings: Quiches containing cheese may continue to test “wet” even after they are done.
 Use the jiggle test.